HydroModPy/HydroModPy/docs/source/architecture/index.rst

       :link: package-layout
       :link-type: doc

-      The 16 subpackages, the top-level facade, and the public-symbol contract.
+      The top-level subpackages, the facade layers, and the public-symbol contract.

    .. grid-item-card:: Layered architecture